Kozea/Radicale/DOCUMENTATION.md

 * Shares calendars and contact lists through CalDAV, CardDAV and HTTP.
 * Supports events, todos, journal entries and business cards.
 * Works out-of-the-box, no complicated setup or configuration required.
+* Offers flexible authentication options.
-* Can limit access by authentication.
+* Can limit access by authorization.
 * Can secure connections with TLS.
 * Works with many
   [CalDAV and CardDAV clients](#supported-clients).